 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Breslin War Memorial (approx. 1.7 miles away); The Spirit of the American Doughboy (approx. 1.8 miles away); Korean - Vietnam - Persian Gulf Monument (approx. 2 miles away); World War II Monument (approx. 2 miles away); Bradley Beach World War I Monument (approx. 2.4 miles away); Malta Shipwreck (approx. 2.6 miles away); Shark River Salt Works (approx. 2.6 miles away); President Wilson’s Asbury Park Executive Offices (approx. 3.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Breslin War Memorial (approx. 1.7 miles away); The Spirit of the American Doughboy (approx. 1.8 miles away); Korean - Vietnam - Persian Gulf Monument (approx. 2 miles away); World War II Monument (approx. 2 miles away); Bradley Beach World War I Monument (approx. 2.4 miles away); “They Shall be Known by Their Deeds Alone” (approx. 2.6 miles away); Malta Shipwreck (approx. 2.6 miles away); Shark River Salt Works (approx. 2.6 miles away).

 Regarding Marconi American Wireless Company Tower.
 One last surviving Marconi tower, a “pygmy” tower, was salvaged in 1974 from Shark River near Brighton Avenue by the Wall Public Works with Army assistance.
 The tower now stands in a mini-park on Marconi Road near its original position.
 It is depicted in the upper right quadrant of the official Wall Township seal.
 Amateur or “Ham” radio operators have made transmissions from the forty foot tower to celebrate Marconi’s birthday with transatlantic transmissions.